OH-JOU-YEON/OH-JOU-YEON/README.md

 - 👋 Hi, I’m @OH-JOU-YEON
-- 👀 I’m interested in django
+- 👀 I’m interested in java
-- 🌱 I’m currently learning python cleancode
+- 🌱 I’m currently learning os
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...